-I don’t have much of an intro for this one other than congrats to me for telling myself THIS would be the week, finally assignment-free, that I really sat down to make some headway on the book proposal I said I was going to finish months ago......and then promptly taking this unnecessary detour to write twenty-five hundred words about a Paul Simon concert simply because I felt like it.
+I don’t have much of an intro for this one other than congrats to me for once again promptly taking a detour from the work I am supposed to be doing this week to……write twenty-five hundred words about a Paul Simon concert simply because I felt like it.
 Some real clown shit happening right here, hope it was worth it!

 okay thanks sorry love u bye,